-Per MAP-21, MPOs must transition to a performance-driven, outcome-based program that focuses on national transportation goals, increases accountability and transparency of the Federal-Aid Highway Program, and improves project decision-making.
+Per MAP-21 and the FAST Act, MPOs must transition to a performance-driven, outcome-based program that focuses on national transportation goals, increases accountability and transparency of the Federal-Aid Highway Program, and improves project decision-making.
 The FHWA-required and FTA-required performance measures were implemented on staggered timelines; therefore, the first deadlines by which MPOs must have established their first performance measure targets are staggered as well.